DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 36 - 01.09.2024.md

 - Two voices.
 Chuck and Linneaus's dad (Abraham).
 A new venture.
 Chuck speaking proper (uncharacteristically).
 Papa doesn't do business with people he hasn't met face-to-face.
 Daughter has just been born (Abigail).
 - Linneaus slept with a girl at the brothel and then they killed her in front of him.

+- We fight Chuck.
+He flees.
-- Niccolo swallow the Hag's Eye
+- Niccolo swallow the Hag's Eye to attune to the Hell Hound Cloak.
+He transforms into a Hell Hound to track/follow him.